Contact surgery numbers

 Here, we want to generalize Gompf's formula for computing $\Gamma(\xi,\mathfrak s)$ from contact $(-1)$-surgery diagrams to general contact $(\pm1)$-surgery diagrams.
-For that we first recall how to present $spin$ structures in surgery diagrams~\cite{GoSt99}.
+For that, we first recall how to present $spin$ structures in surgery diagrams~\cite{GoSt99}.
 Let $L=L_1\sqcup\ldots\sqcup L_k$ be a topological integer surgery diagram of a $3$-manifold $M$ (in particular, the framings of $L_i$ are measured with respect to the Seifert framing).
 We write $\lk(L_i,L_i)$ for the framing of $L_i$.
 A sublink $(L_j)_{j\in J}$ for some subset $J\subset \{1,2,\ldots,k\}$ is called \textbf{characteristic sublink} if for any component $L_i$ of $L$ we have

-The set of characteristic sublinks of $L$ is in bijection with the $spin$ structures of $M$ which is in (non natural) bijection to $H_1(M;\Z_2)$.
+The set of characteristic sublinks of $L$ is in bijection with the set of $spin$ structures of $M$ which is in (non-natural) bijection to $H_1(M;\Z_2)$.
 Thus we can describe a given $spin$ structure of $M$ via a characteristic sublink of $L$.

-\begin{lem} Let $L = L_1 \sqcup \ldots \sqcup L_k$ be an oriented Legendrian link in $(S^3, \xi_{st})$ and let $(M, \xi)$ be the contact manifold obtained from $S^3$ by contact $(\pm {1})$-surgeries along $L$.
-We write $r_i$ for the rotation number of $L_i$, we denote the topological surgery coefficient of $L_i$ by $\lk(L_i,L_i)$ and write $Q$ for the linking matrix.
+\begin{lem} Let $L = L_1 \sqcup \ldots \sqcup L_k$ be an oriented Legendrian link in $(S^3, \xist)$ and let $(M, \xi)$ be the contact manifold obtained from $S^3$ by contact $(\pm {1})$-surgeries along $L$.
+We write $r_i$ for the rotation number of $L_i$, we denote the topological surgery coefficient of $L_i$ by $\lk(L_i,L_i)$, and write $Q$ for the linking matrix.
 Moreover, we describe a $spin$ structure $\mathfrak s$ of $M$ via a characteristic sublink $(L_j)_{j\in J}$ of $L$.
 Then

-where $(Q\mu)_j $ denotes the $j$-th entry of $Q\cdot(\mu_1,\ldots,\mu_k)^t$. \end{lem}
+where $(Q\boldsymbol{\mu})_j $ denotes the $j$-th entry of $Q\cdot(\mu_1,\ldots,\mu_k)^t$. \end{lem}

-Since $Q\mu =0$ in $H_1(M)$ we see directly that $2\Gamma(\xi,\mathfrak s)$ is Poincar\'e dual to the Euler class.
+Since $Q\boldsymbol{\mu} =0$ in $H_1(M)$ we see directly that $2\Gamma(\xi,\mathfrak s)$ is Poincar\'e dual to the Euler class.